yvonne-yang/campx/README.md

 ## What's the story behind this project?
-This was originally the culminating project of our Grade 12 Computer Science class.
+This was originally the culminating project of our Grade 12 Computer Science class, ICS4U0, at William Lyon Mackenzie C.I.
 It was a cool project that simulated real-world teamworking.
 We worked as contractors for the client, our teacher, and wrote weekly/summative reports.
 Even as university students looking back, no other course ever taught us *this* much.
 Organizing program structures (with UMLs), documenting, communicating with a client, communicating amongst the team, constantly improving and